t-lji/fx-example/README.md

 # Overview

 At current stage, Teams App has a wealth of features and many applications.
 At present, however, only the web documents provide information on these features.
 This way has a weak direct-viewing display effect.
-Therefore, I decided to complete a Teams App to show our Teams Extension (Teams Toolkit) features.
-My goal is to allow developers of Teams App to easily access it and get a better development experience.
+Therefore, this Teams App to show Teams Extension (Teams Toolkit) features.
+The goal is to allow all the developers, especially rookies, of Teams App to easily access it and get a better development experience.

 [What is Teams app capabilities](https://aka.ms/teamsfx-capabilities-overview)